School District 35 Langley: History

 The Langley School District is one of the earliest school districts in British Columbia.
 It was established on April 30, 1871 prior to British Columbia becoming part of Canada.
 The first teacher appointed to the Langley School board by the Province of British Columbia was Mr. William W. Gibbs on June 21, 1872.
 There were 30 students in the district that year.

+In 1906-1907, the school district formed a single board of trustees to cover all schools, rather than boards of trustees for each individual school.
+That year, schools in the district included Belmont, Aldergrove, Glen Valley, South Aldergrove (Patricia), Langley Prairie, Port Kells, Lochiel, Beaver, Langley, Otter, Springbrook, Glencoe, Douglas, East Langley, and Glenwood.

-In September 1905, grades 9 and 10 were taught in the district for the first time when a room was rented at the Billy Murray Hotel for 23 students.
+Grades 9 and 10 were taught in the district for the first time when a room was rented at the Billy Murray Hotel for 23 students.
+In 1909, the high school students were moved to the old cheese factory, and then to Belmont Superior School in 1911.

 The District's first permanent secondary school, Langley High School, was opened September, 1924.
 After 1948, the school was converted into Langley Central Elementary School, which continued to operate until it burned down in 1993.

 In December 2011, Royal Canadian Mounted Police Superintendent Derek Cooke announced that charges of sexual interference and sexual assault had been laid against a 57-year-old female teacher in the school district.